 Large Scale Scrum

-To keep the idea of one team, it defines a way to use a single backlog, product owner and only one shippable increment for all the teams working together.
-This is great when there is need for better coordination between teams without including the executive level.
+To keep the idea of one team, it defines a way to use a single backlog, product owner, and only one shippable increment for all the teams working together.
+This is great when there is a need for better coordination between teams without including the executive level.